Recipe for Greek Chicken Souvlaki

-Codfish is a popular dish around the world come the Christmas holiday season.
-In Portugal, it’s a tradition that dates back centuries, and is often served salted.
+Codfish is a popular dish around the world during the Christmas holiday season, and we often get asked for Christmas Eve cod recipes.
+In Portugal, it’s a tradition that dates back centuries.
 In Mexico and Brazil, it also often has a place at the table.
-Codfish also maybe a part of Italy’s Feast of the Seven Fishes — a Christmas Eve meal that’s also celebrated by many Italian Americans.
+And codfish is frequently part of Italy’s Italian Christmas Dinner known as the Feast of the Seven Fishes–a Christmas Eve meal that’s also celebrated by many Italian Americans.

-If you’re looking for a simple but delicious fish dish to serve for your Christmas Eve feast, try this stewed codfish “baccalà” dish from the kitchen of our Amalfi Coast cooking vacation Mediterranean Cooking Experience.
-Baccalà is so common in Italy come the Christmas holiday that it’s common to see huge buckets of salted cod in the street.
-Often a hose will be in the bucket too, causing water to overflow into the city streets.
+If you’re looking for a simple but delicious cod recipe to serve for your Italian Christmas dinner, try our baccala recipes for Christmas Eve, including this baccalà dish from the kitchen of our Amalfi Coast cooking vacation Mediterranean Cooking Experience.
+Baccalà is so common in Italy come the Christmas holiday that it’s common to see huge buckets of salted cod being sold in the street in the days leading up to it.
+Often a hose will be in the bucket too, causing the water used to rinse the salt cod to overflow into the city streets.

 3. Cut the fish into the pieces you plan to serve it.